 In a retrospective study of 38 women with PVD, Nyirjesy et al. (2009) examined the effects of amitriptyline 2%/baclofen 2% cream on vestibular pain.
 After a median follow-up of 33 weeks, 11 (29%) of patients reported little or no improvement, 7 (18%) moderate improvement, and 20 (53%) much improvement.
 Eleven (29%) reported localized burning from the treatment.
 Although there were significant reductions in pain during intercourse and improvement in lubrication, there were no changes in reported frequency of intercourse, sexual desire, or sexual satisfaction.

 One double-blind placebo-controlled study investigated the effectiveness of topical application of nifedipine (0.2% or 0.4%) in 30 women with PVD (Bornstein, Tuma, Farajun, Azran, & Zarfati, 2010).
-Reports of pain during intercourse, pain from speculum insertion, and pain assessed by the Q-tip test were lower after six weeks of treatment compared with pretreatment in all three groups.
+Reports of pain during intercourse, pain from speculum insertion, and pain assessed by the cotton swab test were lower after six weeks of treatment compared with pretreatment in all three groups.
 Improvements were maintained at three-month follow-up but in none of the comparisons was the effectiveness of nifedipine superior to that of placebo.

 The effectiveness of cromolyn (4%) cream in 26 women with VVS was assessed in a prospective, double-blind trial (Nyirjesy et al., 2001).
 After three months of treatment, although symptoms of irritation, burning, and dyspareunia had improved, there were no statistically significant differences between the active treatment and the placebo groups.